Celine Dion Shares Rare Photos Of Twins Nelson & Eddy On Instagram As She Wishes Them A Happy 9th Birthday

 Des rires en double et deux fois plus d'amour.
 Bon 9e anniversaire, Nelson et Eddy !
 Je suis tellement fière de mes garçons… – Je vous adore, Maman xx… .
 Double the laughter and double the love.
 Happy 9th Birthday, Nelson and Eddy!
 I’m so very proud of my boys.
 I love you! – Mom xx…

 It is quite rare for Dion to post photos of Nelson and Eddy on Instagram.
-In fact, it looks as if the last time the twins made an appearance on Celine’s social media page was back in January.
-At that time, Celine shared a photo that included Nelson, Eddy, and RC as they celebrated the New Year.
+In fact, it looks as if the last time the twins made an appearance on her social media page was back in January.
+At that time, Dion shared a photo that included Nelson, Eddy, and RC as they celebrated the New Year.

-Eddy and Nelson’s big brother RC also has an Instagram page that is public, and it looks as if he shares photos of his younger brothers slightly more frequently than his mom does.
+Eddy and Nelson’s big brother also has an Instagram page that is public, and it looks as if he shares photos of his younger brothers slightly more frequently than his mom does.

 View this post on Instagram